sut-ai/notes/notebooks/16_learning_a_decision_tree/index.md

 - Stop growing the tree before overfitting

-  for example we could bound the depth or the number of leaves in our tree.
+  For example we could bound the depth or the number of leaves in our tree.
 The problem that arrises in this case is to how to label a leaf when it contains impure data.

-  another example would be the base case 3, which as previously stated, isn't practicaly optimal
+  Another example would be the base case 3, which as previously stated, isn't practicaly optimal

 - Prune after growing the full tree